-19.11 Electronic devices at meetings
+20.11 Electronic devices at meetings

 Electronic devices and phones can only be used to advance the business of a meeting.

 Personal use may only occur at the discretion of the chair.
 A Chairperson may require that an electronic device is switched off if its use is likely to distract a meeting from achieving its business or a member is found to be receiving information or advice from sources not present at the meeting which may affect the integrity of the proceedings.

-20. General rules of debate
+21. General rules of debate

-20.1 Chairperson may exercise discretion
+21.1 Chairperson may exercise discretion

-The application of any procedural matters in this section of the Standing Orders, such as the number of times a member may speak, is subject to the discretion of the Chairperson.
+The application of any procedural matters in this section of the standing orders, such as the number of times a member may speak or when a chair can accept a procedural motion to close or adjourn a debate, is subject to the discretion of the Chairperson.

-20.2 Time limits on speakers
+21.2 Time limits on speakers